AsherBond/cato/INSTALL_ORACLE.md

 ```

 Add ORACLE_HOME and LD_LIBRARY_PATH to the cato application user's profile script.
 First determine the filename of the profile script and then change it below.
+It may be .bash_profile
+depending on your flavor of linux.

 ```
-export PROF=.bash_profile
+export PROF=.profile
 echo "export ORACLE_HOME=${CATO_HOME}/lib/instantclient_11_2" >> ~/${PROF}
 echo "export LD_LIBRARY_PATH=$ORACLE_HOME" >>  ~/${PROF}
 ```